 However, the chief sponsor of ACA-11 (Proposition 19) the California Association of Realtors (C.A.R.) came along and decided to spoil all these critical win-win protections.
 C.A.R. assembled enough signatures to get their initiative on the ballot.
 Apparently, C.A.R. is motivated by their monetary interest in drumming up new home sales, regardless of the fact that the measure creates a multi-billion-dollar tax increase statewide, will throw the entire middle class California economy into chaos, already in turmoil due to the Covid-19 health and unemployment crisis…

-The 2020 Proposition 19 would look to repeal the 1986 Proposition 58 and impose reassessment of inherited or transferred property within families.
+The 2020 Proposition 19 would look to repeal the 1986 Proposition 58 parent to child transfer (property tax break) and impose reassessment of inherited or transferred property within families.
 The one exception being if the property was used as the principal residence of the beneficiary to whom it was transferred, and that exclusion is even capped.

 Unintended or Intended Consequences?